-Technology Type Points

-Fixed wireless using unlicensed spectrum (symmetrical service) 2

-Fixed wireless using unlicensed spectrum 1

-Low Earth (LEO) satelite 0
+Fixed wireless using unlicensed spectrum (symmetrical service of at least 100/100 Mbps) 2 Fixed wireless using unlicensed spectrum (of speeds at least 100/20 Mbps) 1 Low Earth (LEO) satellite 0

 Local and Regional Coordination-7 Points

 Definition: Local coordination is required to ensure that applicants have properly engaged Utahns to determine their communities' needs.
 A priority of this grant is engagement with the impacted community.
 The applicant is to work with the local community, including regional government organizations such as Associations of Governments as needed, to identify an innovative means of providing a public benefit that addresses the community's needs and includes, as a component of the proposed project, a long-term public benefit to the impacted community.
 Prospective subgrantees must demonstrate extensive community engagement and local planning.